Use Two Step Verification for extra security when accessing selected Temple websites.

 - one or more designated phones to further verify your identity

-The first websites using Two Step Verification are the TUportal Direct Deposit allocation and Dependents pages.
+Two Step Verification is currently used on the TUportal Direct Deposit allocation and Dependents pages.
 Other websites containing sensitive information will follow.

-- Access a Two Step Verification site, such as the Direct Deposit allocation or Dependents page on TUportal, listed under Staff Tools.
+- Access a Two Step Verification site, such as the Direct Deposit allocation on TUportal, listed under Staff Tools or Student Tools.
 When prompted, select a designated phone number and then a verification method.

 Q: What is a QR Code?